erthalion/papers/strangeloop/abstract.md

 "normalization - denormalization" any document oriented database limits you in terms of reports and data joins, and any relational database limits you in terms of schema flexibility.
-And exactly because of that there is a clear trend amongst different databases to support data in different formats.
+And exactly because of that there is a clear trend among different databases to support data in different formats.

 Everyone already knows that PostgreSQL provides `jsonb` data type as a nice solution for the problem described above.
 It gives you flexibility of using